discoveryjs/discovery-cli/README.md

                                   for .discoveryrc.js, .discoveryrc.json, .discoveryrc or "discovery"
-                                  section in package.json in the listed order --no-data                 Don't include data into a model build -h, --help                    Output usage information
+                                  section in package.json in the listed order --no-data                 Don't include data into a model build --no-data-compression     Disable HTML embedded data compression, when --single-file option is used -h, --help                    Output usage information
         --no-minify               Disable JS and CSS minification
     -m, --model <name>            Specify a model (multi-model mode only)